Courses are held in English.

-During the course of studies, students can choose between modules on "Sustainable Energy Systems", "Trading Energy", "External Costs of Energy" and "Energy and Environmental Policy" as electives.
+During the course of studies, students can choose between modules on "Sustainable Energy Systems", "International Energy Markets" and "Energy and Environmental Policy" as electives.

 In the subject area of engineering, students have to pass two compulsory modules on energy planning: "Sustainable Energy Planning in Rural Areas" and "Applied Informatics in Energy Planning".

-After successful completion of all modules, students take part in an "international class", a five-week, project-oriented field research abroad.
-The "international class" allows students to work in a multidisciplinary team on a development-oriented problem of sustainable energy use.
+After successful completion of all modules, students take part in an "International Class", a five-week field research project abroad.
+The "International Class" allows students to work in a multidisciplinary team on a development-oriented problem of sustainable energy use.
 It allows students to apply their knowledge in engineering, economics and social sciences and thereby deepen their methodological skills in planning sustainable energy systems.

-The "international class" also prepares students for the challenges of their three-month, individual field research, which provides the basis for their Master's theses.
-Finally, the Master's thesis can be based on and supplemented with an internship and is most often carried out in cooperation with a host institution in the students' home countries.
+The "International Class" also prepares students for the challenges of their Master's theses.
+The thesis can be based on and supplemented with an internship and is most often carried out in cooperation with a company or a host institution in the students' home countries.